metamorphosis

 Free will seems to be a part of e5.
 It is possible to lift a spoon and then to throw it away, i.e. to get something outside that rests into motion (ero→emo).
 However, free will cannot be identical to e5, as some things are much harder to control (try lifting a tree) and things transform all the time without conscious influence.

 Freedom inside the mind seems larger than outside.
-It is much easier to lift a tree in the mind, than a real tree.
+It is much easier to lift a tree in the mind than a real tree outside.
 But let me tackle things from a different angle: Outside on average more things rest than move, while inside the mind, things are almost always more flowing.

 For example, a tree is at rest in most situations, except for a little movement of leaves and maybe branches.
 But if you close your eyes and try to imagine a tree at rest, it will get very hard after a few seconds not to deviate to other thoughts and to keep the tree at rest.